Maldon and Dengie CAMRA is one

 Two of our 90 pubs have won the top

 accolade of National CAMRA pub of the year,

-We hold a beer festival in the Maldon Town Hall each year showcasing the best of British ales.
+We hold a beer festival in Maldon each year showcasing the best of British ales.
 A nominal £1.00 charge is made to non-CAMRA members to defray costs.
-In November last year we also held our first ever South Woodham Ferrers beer festival, and will hold another from the 31st of October until the 2nd of November 2013.
+In late October/early November each year we also run a beer festival in South Woodham Ferrers.

 Many of our branch's pubs have a totally unspoilt feel to them, thanks in part to being owned by the family firm of Gray

 & Sons (Chelmsford) Ltd, whose pubs

 are as you remember them from years gone by.
 Many are simply

 from around the UK.

 Our aim is to maintain & indeed improve this enviable position by encouraging breweries to supply good ale, for landlords to keep it and sell it that way & pub goers to make good use of their local and drink fine ale.